Kendujhar district: History

 Early history of Kendujhar is not certain.
-Nagas of Vindhyatabi ruled keonjhar during the second century CE to fourth century CE and Satrubhanja was famous king of the dynasty.
+Nagas of Vindhyatabi ruled Keonjhar during the second century CE to fourth century CE and Satrubhanja was famous king of the dynasty.
 In Sitabhinji, fresco paintings were found in the cave shelter of Ravana Chhaya, which date to the fifth century A.D.

-Written references about Kendujhar come about early 1100s.
-Some of the documents refer to Upper Kendujhar and Mayurbhanj together forming a state called Hariharpur.
-A separate existence of Keonjhar came into being at about 1128 C.E.
-The founding of the kingdom is credited to Jati Bhanj (Jyoti Bhanj).
+The district of Kendujhar functioned as a princely state before its amalgamation with Orissa, its early historical accounts remaining enigmatic.
+Cobden-Ramsay delineated a segment of Upper Kendujhar, amalgamating it with Mayurbhanj to establish the entity known as Hariharpur.
+This geographical entity likely constituted a component of the ancient Khijjinga territory, which had its headquarters at Khijjinga Kota, now identified as modern Khiching.
+It evolved into an independent state during the early half of the 12th century A.D., under the rulership of Jyoti Bhanja.

+Preceding the reign of Jyoti Bhanja, Kendujhar's territorial jurisdiction encompassed solely the northern precinct of the contemporary district.
+In the latter part of the 15th century, under the governance of King Govinda Bhanja, Kendujhar extended its territorial boundaries from Singhbhum in the north to Sukinda (a Zamindari situated in Cuttack district) in the south.
+It also extended from Mayurbhanj in the east to the perimeters of the States of Bonai, Pal-lahara, and Dhenkanal in the west.
+During Pratap Balabhadra Bhanja's rule (1764-1792 A.D.), two small areas, Tillo and Jujhpada, were acquired from the Zamindar of Kantajhari and incorporated into the State.
+These additions received official recognition in the 1804 Sanad granted by the East India Company to Raja Janardan Bhanja.
+After the merger with Orissa, for administrative reasons, Tillo (7.51 sq. km.) and Jujhpada (9.06 sq. km.) were transferred to Baleshwar and Cuttack districts, respectively.
+Additionally, the Ambo group of villages (14.84 sq. km.) from Baleshwar district became part of Kendujhar district.

 There were several chiefs of this Gadjat State until Raja Janardan Bhanja signed a treaty with East India Company.
 This recognised the title of Raja by British Government.
 There was a succession dispute when the then Raja died without a legitimate heir in 1861.
 This dispute was finally over with a multiparty compromise with Dhanurjaya Bhanja being crowned king in 1868.
 However, there was a rebellion that broke out soon after led by Ratna Naik and a few other tribals.
 This rebellion was quelled with the help of British Police.
 There was another tribal uprising in 1891 under the leadership of Dharanidhar Naik against oppressive practices such as bonded labour.
 This was known as "Dharani Meli".
 The Raja had to flee to Cuttack and the rebellion was again quelled by British forces.

 Post Indian Independence in 1947 the whole of Keonjhar State was integrated into the State of Odisha (then Orissa) by "The Administration of Orissa States Orders, 1948".
 It became one of the 13 districts of the State.